Anibal Barrow: Reactions

 “We express our solidarity with Barrow’s family and all Honduran journalists, who are traumatized by this barbaric crime,” Reporters Without Borders said.
 “While the investigation has already produced some results, the murder will remain unpunished as long as the instigators have not been identified and brought to trial.”
 Reporters Without Borders added: “It seems highly probable that Barrow’s murder was linked to his work as a journalist.”

 Irina Bokova, the Director-General of UNESCO, denounced the killing of Barrow.
 “I trust that the authorities will be able to bring to justice those responsible for this crime which undermines freedom of expression in Honduras and journalists’ ability to exercise their profession.
 Letting crimes against journalists go unpunished seriously undermines press freedom.”

 Juan Mairena, president of the Honduran Press Association, said, “This horrendous crime intimidates all Honduran journalists.
 We strongly urge authorities to clarify...whether or not the motive [for the crime] was his profession.”

-The President of Honduras, Porfirio Lobo Sosa, issued a statement condemning the murder and expressing condolences to his family, friends, and viewing audience.
+The President of Honduras, Porfirio Lobo Sosa, declared national mourning and issued a statement condemning the murder and expressing condolences to his family, friends, and viewing audience.

 The UN has identified Honduras as having the highest murder rate in the world and San Pedro Sula as being the city with the world's highest murder rate.